 Video interviewing isn't just a great way to increase hiring quality and speed.
 It's also incredibly well received by candidates: those that experienced video interviews rated them higher than all interviewing combined (3.84 vs 3.75 out of 5).

-If case studies are more your thing, Under Armour and Urban Outfitters both boosted their NPS to almost 3x that of the retail average.
+If case studies are more your thing, Urban Outfitters boosted their NPS to almost 3x that of the retail average.
 And it isn’t only retailers who experience these sorts of results: TMX Finance’s NPS rocketed to over 80, and Delta Airlines boasts a phenomenal NPS of 85.
 All make use of on demand video interviewing to build a better candidate experience.

 And if you’d like to hear from the candidates (and recruiters) themselves, check out this page.